meet86/mean_crm/README.md

 # mean_crm
 Confidential Report System using MEAN stack
-Which hepls users to provide manage reports
+Which helps users to provide manage reports